-The operating system implements the TCP window scale option, as defined in RFC 1323: TCP Extensions for High Performance.
+DEC OSF/1 implements the TCP window scale option, as defined in RFC 1323: TCP Extensions for High Performance.
 The TCP window scale option, which allows larger windows to be used, was designed to increase throughput of TCP over high bandwidth, long delay networks.
 This option may also increase throughput of TCP in local FDDI networks.